trap-representation/Chlore/lib/README.md

 For AOs (Addressable Objects) that are being loaded in dynamically, if an environment doesn't support dynamically loading AOs, the behavior is undefined.

-NOTE There are some header files in the `import/Msasm-stvm` directory, which might only work with the `Msasm-stvm` implementation.
+NOTE There are some header files in the `import/Msasm-<target>` directory, which might only work with that particular `Msasm-<target>` implementation.
 That doesn't mean that those header files aren't *strictly standard conforming*; they are just there because the names (and types) of the objects and symbols they load may vary across implementations.